 If you’re looking for adventures in the Magic Kingdom, then I highly recommend giving Sorcerers of the Magic Kingdom a go.

-You will begin your adventure in the Fire House near the entrance to Magic Kingdom where you will be given your Sorcerer training if it’s your first time, portal key card, game cards and a map.
+You will begin your Disney interactive adventure in the Fire House near the entrance to Main Street in Magic Kingdom where you will be given your Sorcerer training if it’s your first time, portal key card, game cards and a map.

 Your mission is to assist Merlin to defeat Hades and his cohorts from taking over the Magic Kingdom.
-There are nine different quests over 20 portals dotted around Magic Kingdom.
+There are nine different quests over 20 portals dotted around in this Magic Kingdom scavenger hunt.
 As you being the game inside the Fire House, Merlin will direct you where your next portal is located.

 Follow the map to find your portals and use your spell cards to defeat the Disney villains waiting inside.
 We love playing Sorcerers of the Magic Kingdom as it can be done as you’re walking around the park.